AndrewAsquith/andrewasquith-ca/src/site/posts/2019-08-04-from-wordpress-to-eleventy.md

 Eleventy and it's static site generating kin are definitely not going to be for everyone.
 WordPress and other CMS solutions will continue to hold the majority of the market share when it comes to publishing platforms, mostly because people don't care what's underneath, as long as they can put their content out easily.

-I on the other hand, love tinkering, love the absolute control I have over what's rendered, and am quite comfortable with the command line so at least for now, I'm sticking with it.
+I on the other hand, love tinkering, love the absolute control I have over what's rendered, and am quite comfortable with the command line, so at least for now, I'm sticking with it.
 I appear to be in good company as well, as several notable sites are leveraging Eleventy such including Google's [web.dev](https://web.dev/ "Web.dev") and CERN's [WorldWideWeb Rebuild](https://worldwideweb.cern.ch/ "CERN's WorldWideWeb Rebuild").